iarsystems/bx-docker/README.md

 ## Summary
-And that is how the [IAR Build Tools][url-iar-bx] can run in containers.
+And that is how the [IAR Build Tools][url-iar-bx] can run on Linux containers.

 Now you can learn from the scripts, from the [Dockerfile](Dockerfile) and from the official [Docker Documentation][url-docker-docs] which together sum up as a cornerstone for your organization to use as it is or to customize them so that the containers run in suitable ways for particular needs.